 Prune Tree Care

 No fertilization is needed for the first two to three years.
-Feed the trees once they begin to fruit with 1 oz. of a 12-14-12 fertilizer per 1 square yard around the tree in the spring.
+Feed the trees once they begin to fruit with 1 oz.
+(28 gr.) of a 12-14-12 fertilizer per 1 square yard (0.8 sq. m.) around the tree in the spring.
 You can top dress with organic mulch or animal manure in the fall or apply a foliar spray, but don’t feed the trees too much.

-Italian prune plum trees are not as vulnerable to diseases and pest as other fruiting trees.
-Aphids, mites and leaf rollers may require spraying.
+Italian prune plum trees are not as vulnerable to diseases and pests as other fruiting trees.
+Aphids, mites, and leaf rollers may require spraying.
 Spray with a horticultural oil with fixed copper or lime sulfur to dissuade insect infestation and fungal diseases.